words/cuss/readme.md

 ## language support

 Other languages are also supported :

 *   English
 *   French
+*   Spanish

 ## Installation